phetsims/unit-rates/doc/implementation-notes.md

 `ShoppingItemData` contains data structures that are used to instantiate `ShoppingScene` and its subtypes (`FruitScene`, `VegetableScene` and
 `CandyScene`).
 Using a data structure like this is an alternative to having a large number of constructor parameters.

-`Bags` and `ShoppingItems` are subtypes of `URMovable`, which implements model-based animation, complete with a callback systems.
+`Bags` and `ShoppingItems` are subtypes of `URMovable`, which implements model-based animation, complete with a callback system.
-A thorough review of `URMovable` is highly recommended.
+`URMovable` is required reading.

-The most complicated part of the implementation is the management of bags and items, especially for Fruit, where bags "open" and become individual items when placed on the scale.
+The most complicated part of the implementation is the management of bags and items.
+This is especially true for Fruit, where bags "open" and become individual items when placed on the scale.
 In the model, `Scale` and `Shelf` are both subtypes of `ShoppingContainer`.
-A `ShoppingContainer` provides 3 rows: `bagRow`, `backItemRow` and `frontItemRow` (rendered in that order, from back to front).  `BaseShoppingSceneNode` implements the layering in Nodes `bagLayer`, `backItemLayer` and `frontItemLayer` respectively.
+A `ShoppingContainer` provides 3 rows: `bagRow` (for bags), `backItemRow` and `frontItemRow` (for items).  `BaseShoppingSceneNode` implements the layering in Nodes `bagLayer`, `backItemLayer` and `frontItemLayer` respectively.
 An additional `dragLayer` is provided, which serves as the parent for Nodes while they are being dragged.

+See `RowOfMovables` for the implementation of the rows in `ShoppingContainer`.
+A row consists of a set of cells, each of which can contain at most one `URMovable`.
+For some insight into cells, run the sim with query parameter `?showCells` to display the outline of the cells.

 `BagDragHandler` and `ShoppingItemDragHandler` are also required reading.
 They utilize the animation callbacks provided by `URMovable` to "change course" when the destination becomes occupied by another object.
 They also handle moving Nodes between